That Time Led Zeppelin Went Back to the Clubs to Debut Songs From ‘IV’

 The gig also found Robert Plant debunking baseless rumors that the band planned to stop touring and focus on solo projects.
-“A lot of these music papers that come across the sea to say we are going to break up.
-Well … We’re never gonna break up!” he told the audience, Dave Lewis and Simon Pallett wrote in their book Led Zeppelin: The Concert File.
+"A lot of these music papers that come across the sea to say we are going to break up.
+Well … we're never gonna break up!" he told the audience, according to Dave Lewis and Simon Pallett's book Led Zeppelin: The Concert File.

 Though the band tweaked the setlist each night, the IV material was mostly consistent, juxtaposed with tracks from each of the first three LPs – from the pastoral heartbreak of "That's the Way" to the drum solo madness of "Moby Dick" to psychedelic standard "Dazed and Confused."

 The band adopted a loose, in-the-moment approach – one that lent itself well to poop jokes.
 "There was a bit of confusion at the start over what they were going to play," one critic wrote, according to the band's website. "'We had a list on a piece of toilet paper,' explained Robert Plant, 'But I think it's been used.'"